neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---
 > ⏳ 15

-Let's work through the logic of a game theory modeling approach using a common example from conflict resolution behavior.
+Let's work through the logic of a game theory modeling approach by role-playing a common example from conflict resolution behavior.
 In the basic form of this model, there are two possible behavioral phenotypes: *fighter* and *pacifist*.

 (gt-model-setup_fp)=
 :::{admonition} Setting up the conflict resolution game theory model